bridgecrew-perf6/TeamB_Model_Deployment/README.md

 Above the output predicted by our model is **There is a risk of prepayment** . if there is a prepayment risk for the loan then the model predicts **No risk of prepayment**.

+We utilized 21 parameters from Freddie Mac’s Home Loan dataset as an input to predict whether an individual will prepay their mortgage loan or not.
+We have employed Random Forest Classifier and Linear Support vector Classifier Algorithm to predict the results.
+We have used almost 90% of data from the source file and performed various techniques of data cleaning to make it suitable for modeling.
+We applied train-test split and combination of various encoding and scaling techniques on the data to enhance the performance of our model.
+Our project explores number of machine learning techniques, and both of our model performed very well overall and eclipsed the 100% accuracy mark.

 Prepayment risk prediction is quite helpful to the loan providers although there is already a big part of information stored in CIBIL score.

 **Browse link:**